bytefish/libfacerec/doc/source/tutorial.rst

 Introduction
 ============

 `OpenCV (Open Source Computer Vision) <http://opencv.willowgarage.com>`_ is a popular computer vision library started by `Intel <http://www.intel.com>`_ in 1999.
 The cross-platform library sets its focus on real-time image processing and includes patent-free implementations of the latest computer vision algorithms.
 In 2008 `Willow Garage <http://www.willowgarage.com>`_ took over support and OpenCV 2.3.1 now comes with a programming interface to C, C++, `Python <http://www.python.org>`_ and `Android <http://www.android.com>`_.
-OpenCV is released under a BSD license, so it is used in academic and commercial projects alike, such as `Google Streetview <http://www.google.com/streetview>`.
+OpenCV is released under a BSD license so it is used in academic projects and commercial products alike.

-OpenCV 2.4 now comes with :ocv:class:`FaceRecognizer` for face recognition, so you can start experimenting right away!
+OpenCV 2.4 now comes with the very new :ocv:class:`FaceRecognizer` class for face recognition, so you can start experimenting right away.
 This document is the guide I've wished for, when I was working myself into face recognition.
+It shows you how to perform face recognition with :ocv:class:`FaceRecognizer` in OpenCV (with full source code listings) and gives you an introduction into the algorithms behind.
+I'll also show how to create the visualizations you can find in many publications, because a lot of people asked for.

+The currently available algorithms are:

+* Eigenfaces
+* Fisherfaces
+* Local Binary Patterns Histograms

-It gives you an introduction into the algorithms behind and shows you how to use them.
-You don't need to copy and paste from this page, because full source code listings available in the ``samples/cpp`` folder coming with OpenCV.
-Although it might be interesting for advanced users, I've decided to leave the implementation details out, as I am afraid they confuse new users.
+You don't need to copy and paste the source code from this page, because they are available in the ``samples/cpp`` folder coming with OpenCV.
+If you have built OpenCV with the samples turned on, chances are good you have them compiled already!
+Although it might be interesting for very advanced users, I've decided to leave the implementation details out as I am afraid they confuse new users.

 All code in this document is released under the `BSD license <http://www.opensource.org/licenses/bsd-license>`, so feel free to use it for your projects.